 Far left of Auto the parking lights can be illuminated one side only according to the direction of the arrow.

-Window, door, mirror and heated seat controls are all in the doors - the latter a bit of an afterthought it would seem being on a vertical surface by themselves and a bit awkward to operate, instead of being with the others, or on the dash.
+Window, door, mirror and heated seat controls are all on the door cards - the latter a bit of an afterthought it would seem being on a vertical surface by themselves and a bit awkward to operate, instead of being with the others, or on the dash.
 Less of an afterthought if you have powered seats, the controls for which are in the same area but equally awkward.
+The manual lock and unlock are worse being recessed into the door card but can be operated with a thumb.

 Unlock/lock: